steph-walker/MemesGen/README.md

 Current Docker [image](https://hub.docker.com/repository/docker/dsstevenmatison/memegen2).

 1. Git clone [this repo]
-2. Edit /api/common.php (enter username/password from above, enter k8s IP for stargate pod)
-3. Next build and push image
+2. Next build and push image
 ```
 docker build . -t dsstevenmatison/memegen2
 docker push dsstevenmatison/memegen2
 ```
 :warning: This sample above is mine, you would change to your dockerhubrepo/appname.
 Then in the deployment.k8s.yaml file you reference the full docker.io string to image.
 For example: <b></i>docker.io/dsstevenmatison/memegen2:latest</i></b>.
-4. Edit deployment.k8s.yaml accordingly then
+3. Edit deployment.k8s.yaml accordingly then
 ```
 kubectl apply -f deployment.k8s.yaml
 ```
-5. If you are just updating the image, murder the pod and it will recreate w/ new image
+4. If you are just updating the image, murder the pod and it will recreate w/ new image
 ```
 kubectl delete pod memegen-v2-6fd6b955f6-6ldk5
 ```